Xoesis/ece-251-final-project-spring-2025-just-put-the-fries-in-the-bag/README.md

 ## Shift Left Logical 2 bits <br/>
 Places two 0's behind the last bit, effectively multiplying the value by 4

+# Steps to compile and simulate CPU <br/>
+1. Go to the computer directory
+2. Enter this command: make COMPONENT=computer
+3. Enter this command: make simulate COMPONENT=computer
+4. If you have QTspim, enter this command: make display COMPONENT=computer

 # Link to video: <br/>